LeadsPlus/elasticsearch-by-example/README.md

     bundle install

-If you have already installed [ElasticSearch](http://elasticsearch.org) local or on a remote machine youre done.
+If you have already installed [ElasticSearch](http://elasticsearch.org) local or on a remote machine you're done.

 To install [ElasticSearch](http://elasticsearch.org) on Mac with [Homebrew](http://mxcl.github.com/homebrew/) type: